 2009.
 Kim, J. Strategic buyout grant.
 Allocation of Special Funds to Support External Funding, Office of Vice President for Research-CLAHS, Virginia Tech.
 Awarded $5,000, in conjunction with departmental matching grant of additional course release.
 Total awarded $10,000. (sole PI)

 2008.
 Kincade, D. H., & Kim, J. The impact of cotton in the textile and apparel industry: Professional perspectives.
 Importer Support Program by Cotton Incorporated.
 Awarded $35,000.
 (Co-PI: 25%)

 Selected Refereed Publications

-Kim, J. (2019).
+Kim, J. (In press).
 Luxury fashion goods ownership and collecting behavior in an omni-channel retail environment: Empirical findings from affluent consumers in the US.
 Research Journal of Textile & Apparel.

 Bhaduri, G., & Kim, J. (2018).
 Impact of individual’s regulatory focus on value perceptions of and willingness to invest towards online mass-customized fashion.
 Fashion, Industry and Education, 16(1), 1-18.

 Yu, U.-J., & Kim, J. (2018).
 Comparing financial productivity issues of offshore and “Made-in-USA” domestic production strategies through reshoring.
 Journal of Fashion Marketing and Management: An International Journal, 22(3), 317-334.